-By default, if you choose multiple categories from the picker, the program will return all rules that matches at least one of the defined categories.
-The text representation would be c:"Category_one;Category_two;Category_three".
+By default, if you choose multiple categories from the picker, the program will return all rules that match at least one of the defined categories.
+The corresponding text representation is c:"Category_one;Category_two;Category_three".

-On the other hand, in the case you need to filter rules that belong to multiple categories, you can use multiple filters using the text representation.
-Therefore a text representation c:"Category_one" c:"Category_two" will return rules that belong to at least these two categories.
+On the other hand, if you need to filter rules that belong to multiple categories, you can use multiple filters via the text representation.
+Therefore, a text representation c:"Category_one" c:"Category_two" will return rules that belong to at least these two categories.

 For your convenience, rules can be organized in categories.
-A single category consists of chosen name and color.
-The Rule categories tab within program's Settings allows you to manage them using the Add, Edit and Remove buttons.
+A single category is defined by a chosen name and color.
+The Rule categories tab within the program's Settings allows you to manage your categories using the Add, Edit and Remove buttons.

 |Fig. 7.
 Managing rules' categories|

-If you remove a category from the program's Settings, the category will be unbound from all associated rules.
+If you remove a category from the program's Settings, the category will be unbound from all of the associated rules.

-A single rule can belong to multiple categories at a time.
-All categories to which the rule is assigned are displayed at the bottom of the General tab of every rule.
-From there you can also append more of them using the Assign categories button.
+A single rule can belong to multiple categories at the same time.
+All categories to which the rule is assigned are displayed at the bottom of the General tab of every rule, where you can also add more of them using the Assign categories button.